DraconDev/auto-cleaner/tasks.md

 # Done

+-   then i right click on the status bar many options still only talk of css, which reflects the old version
 -   we should not only git commit but push before cleaning
 -   when run a clean we seem to delete the line that is needlessly instead of the unused import so
     -   ````use crate::components::{Civilian, Enemy, Player, Police, SoulValue, Velocity};